-Community Manager, Ana Guzman
+Family and Community Partnerships Manager, Ana Guzman

 Ana Guzman brings years of community leadership experience to FEAST’s organizational team.
 Her leadership roles have included chairperson for the English Learners Advisory Committee, and chairperson for the School Site Council.
 Additionally, she has served as a translator, LAUSD district meetings representative, and parent board member for the Alliance Board of Directors.
 A graduate of the second FEAST group, Ana immediately established new partnerships with local schools and community centers, helping to spread FEAST’s programs to additional neighborhoods in South LA.
 She has served as a FEAST group leader, organizer and recruiter, assisted with translating FEAST's program into Spanish, and now manages the FEAST’s Community Center, broadening our programing and deepening relationships with current Group members and alumni.